 Planning a trip to France and want to explore the country beyond the famous attractions?
 Keep scrolling for my list of the best hidden gems in France worth adding to your itinerary!

-World-famous landmarks are the first to be included in most itineraries when planning a trip to France.
-But have you considered going to the country’s hidden gems?
+World-famous landmarks are the first to be included in most itineraries when planning a trip.
+But have you considered going to the best hidden gems in France?

 After all, France is the most visited country in the world.
-The Eiffel Tower, Arc du Triomphe, and the Louvre Museum take a lot of credit for attracting many of the 85 million tourists that land in La Belle France every year.
+The Eiffel Tower, Arc du Triomphe, and the Louvre Museum take a lot of credit for attracting many of the 85 million tourists to La Belle France annually.

 Paris, the Alps, Dordogne, and Brittany get a good share of those tourists.
 Which is completely understandable, considering how strikingly gorgeous they are!